 This usually occurs after about 20 or 30 eggs have been laid in succession.
 This pause in egg-laying usually lasts for between three and six months.
 After, the hens start laying again regularly until the next pause.

 It has been said that Ayam Cemani hens do not care for their eggs or chicks, but Ayam Cemani owners have often found this to be untrue.
 Many Ayam Cemani keepers state that their chickens are quite careful of their eggs and, if the eggs are left to hatch, make doting mothers.

 Ayam Cemani eggs are relatively large in proportion to the size of the hen.
 They are pale cream with a slight pink tint in color.
 Some people attempt to sell black eggs as Ayam Cemani eggs, but the egg is just about the only thing about this chicken breed that is definitely not black.

 Health Issues and Care

 Ayam Cemani is considered to be a hardy breed and does not generally face too many health concerns.
-In general, the chickens can go through life without requiring too much in the way of special health care.
+In general, chickens can go through life without requiring too much in the way of special health care.

-The greatest concern the Ayam Cemani faces is avian influenza.
+The greatest concern Ayam Cemani faces is avian influenza.
 This disease, also known as the bird flu, can affect not only domesticated chickens but also wild birds.